-Derbyshire County Council are asking local carers to share their experiences and participate in a year-long empathy project called Walk a Mile in a My Shoes.
+Derbyshire County Council's asked local carers to share their experiences and participate in a empathy project called Walk a Mile in a My Shoes.
 Thirteen local carers shared their stories for the project and these have been arranged into an online library of audio clips which you can listen to in our carer stories section.

-The project idea has been developed from work carried out by the Empathy Museum, which set up the first “A Mile in My Shoes” project to promote empathy by getting people thinking about what other people's lives are like.
+The project idea was developed from work carried out by the Empathy Museum, who set up the first “A Mile in My Shoes” project to promote empathy by getting people thinking about what other people's lives are like.

 Last year, the Health Foundation teamed up with the Museum to develop a collection of stories from people using and working in health and social care services in the UK.
 This included parent carer Becky Wyatt who recorded her story.

-Volunteer carers will be recruited from across the county via the many groups and organisations for carers in Derbyshire, and by running an open recruitment programme through local and social media.
-Proactive recruitment will be undertaken amongst communities of interest and other minority groups to ensure the voices of Derbyshire’s diverse populations are included.
+Volunteer carers were recruited from across the county via the many groups and organisations for carers in Derbyshire, and through local and social media.
+The Council also approached groups supporting communities of interest and other minority groups to make sure the voices of Derbyshire’s diverse populations are included.

-Volunteers will be asked to do two things; firstly, they will be ask to choose a favourite pair of their shoes that they feel represents their lives for us to photograph and secondly, to make a short audio recording describing the good, the bad, the funny and the sad aspects of their life as a carer and any key messages they wish to share.
-Consent to enable us to sharing their recordings and photographs will be obtained from each volunteer; a copy of the consent form is attached here.
+Volunteers were asked to do two things; firstly, they were asked to choose a favourite pair of their shoes that they felt represents their lives to be photographed and secondly, to make a short audio recording describing the good, the bad, the funny and the sad aspects of their life as a carer and any key messages they wish to share.